What is thalassemia?

 The excess iron tied to thalassemia-related anemia and blood transfusions can cause problems as it collects in certain parts of the body:

-To prevent iron from building up, doctors use special medications called chelators to remove some of the mineral from the body.
-They also give these medications when iron has already collected.
+To prevent iron from building up, doctors use special medications called chelators to remove some of the minerals from the body.
+They also give these medications when iron has already been collected.
 Fortunately, advances in chelation therapy have made iron removal easier and much more effective.

 Additionally, doctors watch for the side effects of iron buildup during regular checkups.
 They sample blood, test organs and glands, and use imaging to identify possible complications.